Drivers Permits in Tennessee

 There are three kinds of learner's and instructional permits in Tennessee.
 Which one you need depends on your age.

-If you're under the age of 18, you must comply with Tennessee's Graduated Driver License (GDL) program.
+If you're under 18 years old, you must comply with the Tennessee Driver Services Division (DSD) Graduated Driver License (GDL) program.
 You can find specific information about the GDL program in Chapter Three of the Tennessee Driver Handbook.

 For your convenience, we've collected information for a brief outline.

 In order to obtain your first Tennessee learner permit, which is also called a Class PD license, you must be at least 15 years old and pass both a vision and a written knowledge test.

 The application process is fairly simple, as long as you've studied and can pass your written knowledge test.
 Just head to your local driver license station with the required documents and the $10.50 fee.

 With a Class PD license, you can only drive between 6 a.m. and 10 p.m. and you must be accompanied by a licensed driver at least age 21.